Semi-Local Exchange-Correlation Approximations in Density Functional Theory: Semi-Local xc Approximations

 The function $f_\text{c}(\zeta)$ is the same as in the \xcref{LDA;C;vBH} functional (see \cref{eq:fzeta}), but we can see that the spin interpolation is now considerably more complex.
 The second derivative of $f_\text{c}(\zeta)$ at $\zeta=0$ gives $f_\text{c}''(0)=4/\left[9\left(2^{1/3}-1\right)\right]$, and the functions $e_\text{c}^\text{P}$, $e_\text{c}^\text{F}$, and $\alpha_\text{c}$ are parameterized using the form

 with $Q=\sqrt{4c-b^2}$ and $X(y)=y^2+by+c$.
-VWN provided a fit to both MC and RPA data, with the latter only given as a test of the adequacy of \cref{eq:ldacvwn} to interpolate over the relevant range of $r_s$.
+VWN provided a fit to the parameters $y_0$, $b$, and $c$ for both MC and RPA data, with the latter only given as a test of the adequacy of \cref{eq:ldacvwn} to interpolate over the relevant range of $r_s$.

-Unfortunately, the several versions of the VWN functional given in the paper~\cite{Vosko1980:1200} later led to confusion in the community,\cite{Lehtola2023:JCP:114116} in particular regarding the construction of the hybrid functional B3LYP.\cite{Stephens1994:11623,Hertwig1997:345} Various versions of the VWN functional are described below:
+Unfortunately, the several versions of the VWN functional given in the paper\cite{Vosko1980:1200} later led to confusion in the community,\cite{Lehtola2023:JCP:114116} in particular regarding the construction of the hybrid functional B3LYP.\cite{Stephens1994:11623,Hertwig1997:345} Various versions of the VWN functional are described below:

 \begin{itemize} \item \xcref{LDA;C;VWN} uses \cref{eq:vwnsi,eq:ldacvwn} with the MC coefficients.
 This is the functional that was recommended by \citet{Vosko1980:1200}, which is sometimes referred to as VWN5 in the literature.
 This is the version used in \texttt{hyb\_gga\_xc\_b3lyp5} as implemented in Libxc.